aCertainProgrammer/UnnamedDraftingTool/README.md

 ## Custom data input

 **Note: if the data doesn't load, it means you made a mistake in your input.
 Press F12 or open your browser's console to check the error message.
-Your can also validate your JSON here: https://jsonchecker.com/ or on any other JSON validation website
+You can also validate your JSON here: https://jsonchecker.com/ or on any other JSON validation website**
-**

 The custom data needs to be in the form of valid JSON, as an object containing 3 objects:
 ```